 When you shop through the above links, we may earn a small commission.
 We donate 15% of proceeds to animal charities!

 Marc Jacobs Beauty is owned by LVMH which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding Marc Jacobs Beauty.

-No, Marc Jacobs Beauty is not sold in mainland China.
+No, Marc Jacobs Beauty is not sold where animal testing is required by law.

 Yes, Marc Jacobs Beauty is certified by Peta.

 Marc Jacobs Beauty is cruelty-free but not 100% vegan, meaning that some of their products contain animal-derived ingredients.

 We contact brands directly with our questions in order to get their full animal testing policy.
 If brands answer all our questions and confirm that no animal testing is happening at any point during production and beyond, they're added to our cruelty-free list.
 All brands we add have confirmed the information above.